 Our portfolio investments in equity securities are classified as fair value through other comprehensive income and are presented in our statements of financial position as Other non-current assets.
 These securities are recorded at fair value on the date of acquisition, including related transaction costs, and are adjusted to fair value at each reporting date.
-The corresponding unrealized gains and losses are recorded in Other comprehensive (loss) income in the consolidated statements of comprehensive income (statements of comprehensive income) and are reclassified from Accumulated other comprehensive loss to the deficit in the statements of financial position when realized.
+The corresponding unrealized gains and losses are recorded in

-Other financial liabilities, which include trade payables and accruals, compensation payable, obligations imposed by the Canadian Radio-television and Telecommunications Commission (CRTC), interest payable and long-term debt, are recorded at amortized cost using the effective interest method.
+Other comprehensive (loss) income in the consolidated statements of comprehensive income (statements of comprehensive income) and are reclassified from Accumulated other comprehensive loss to the deficit in the statements of financial position when realized.

+Other financial liabilities, which include trade payables and accruals, compensation payable, obligations imposed by the Canadian Radiotelevision and Telecommunications Commission (CRTC), interest payable and long-term debt, are recorded at amortized cost using the effective interest method.
 We measure the allowance for doubtful accounts and impairment of contract assets based on an expected credit loss (ECL) model, which takes into account current economic conditions, historical information, and forward-looking information, including higher interest rates and inflation.
 We use the simplified approach for measuring losses based on the lifetime ECL for trade and other receivables and contract assets.
-Amounts considered uncollectible are written off and recognized in Operating costs in the income statements.